stgl/scarplet/README.md

 ## Examples

-[Example notebooks](docs/source/examples/) and [sample data](docs/source/examples/data) can be found in the docs folder.
-Datasets can also be loaded within the package using the [datasets submodule](https://scarplet.readthedocs.io/en/latest/scarplet.datasets.html).
+[Example notebooks](docs/source/examples/) can be found in the docs folder and sample datasets can be loaded using the [datasets submodule](https://scarplet.readthedocs.io/en/latest/scarplet.datasets.html).

 ### Detecting fault scarps